-    Tea Tree Oil for Infections and Cuts
+For Infections and Cuts

 Tea tree oil mixed with lavender essential oil is the perfect ingredient in a homemade wound ointment.
 Make sure to clean a cut first with water and hydrogen peroxide if necessary, then put on tea tree oil and cover with a bandage to help fight off infections.
 A study published in the Journal of Investigative Dermatology even found tea tree oil helps kills MRSA and staph infections.

-    Tea Tree Oil Toothpaste for Oral Health
+Toothpaste for Oral Health

 Because of tea tree oil’s ability to kill off bad bacteria and at the same time soothe inflamed skin, it’s a perfect ingredient in homemade toothpaste and mouthwash.
 It’s been shown to reduce the bleeding of gums and tooth decay.
 Simply mix tea tree oil with coconut oil and baking soda for an amazing homemade toothpaste.

 Both tea tree oil and frankincense oil have been proven to have anti-cancer benefits.
 For abnormal skin lesions, you can mix frankincense oil, raspberry seed oil, and tea tree oil, then place on the area three times daily.